• What is Copywriting?

 When You Need to Get Down to Work: The 5 Second Rule

-Lime green old-fashioned alarm clock with bells has one hand at the 12 sits against a red background.
+Lime green old-fashioned alarm clock with bells has one hand at the 12 sits against a red background; the 5-second rule is a great way to get down to business.

 I’d love my clients to think I have a super-human ability to get down to work and churn out amazing copy.